shimondoodkin/efficient-rolling-stats/README.md

 #### SimpleStats(WindowSize,Delay)

- this is a simple example function of how to combine multiple stats together with delays
+ this is a simple example function of how to combine multiple stats together

  returns `stats(number){ return result_object }`